NAMTeam/namteam.github.io/content/docs/getting-started/installation-notes.md

 Note that cracked executables (i.e. a "No CD" .exe) are not eligible for tech support.
 The NAM Team does not support piracy, but understands the frustration with the game's original DRM system being blocked by Microsoft, forcing one to buy a new digital copy in order to continue playing.
 However, the reason why cracked executables are not eligible is for more practical reasons, namely the potential for version mismatches (i.e. a Version 1.1.638 crack with Version 1.1.610/613 .DAT files, or vice-versa), which can greatly complicate the team's efforts to provide useful technical support to users.
 The [Origin issues](#notice-to-users-who-purchased-a-digital-copy-from-origin-or-use-ea-play-or-xbox-game-pass) played a role in our keeping the version check in place, until the recent installer change in 2020.

 Please note that if you are attempting to use an older, 32-bit version of Windows (i.e. Windows XP) in order to still run your disc game, this will substantially hamper the performance of the game with the full NAM installed, and it is highly recommended that you run the game on a 64-bit operating system if you intend to take advantage of the full feature set.
 If you must run on a 32-bit OS, you will need to either install the new NAMLite package, or, for a mid-sized installation, select one of the "LowRAM/NoRHW" NAM Controller options.
 (The RealHighway (RHW) system is by far the largest part of the NAM.)

-## Various Important Notes

-**Note that the NTCore 4GB Patch is REQUIRED** if you are running the Full NAM Controller ("4GB Full" options in the installer), which is required to use the RealHighway (RHW) system.
-If the installation procedure is begun via NetworkAddonMod_Setup_Version47.bat, as is the new recommended procedure, the 4GB Patch should be automatically applied to the game.
-Otherwise, the patch can be found inside the download, or downloaded directly from NTCore [here](https://ntcore.com/?page_id=371), where further instructions on use of the patch can be found.
-Also due to this installer change, the NAM Controller Compiler is no longer run as part of the installation process.
-Users will have an option to install one of two pre-built NAM Controller options, the Full "4GB" option, which has a substantial size and requires the 4GB Patch and a 64-bit operating system, or a "Low RAM/No RHW" version that does not require the 4GB Patch, and does not include the code for the RealHighway (RHW) system, the most expansive fetaure in the mod.
-The "Low RAM/No RHW" version should be used by those with 32-bit operating systems (i.e. Windows XP), less than 4GB RAM, and/or by those not using the RHW.

-Users wishing to simply use the NAM's Traffic Simulator improvements should install the NAMLite package, which offers easy setup of various minimal options.

-The NAM uses a Java-based installer, designed by **daeley**, which is cross-platform (meaning no more separate Mac versions, and Linux support without WINE).
-As such, the Java Runtime Environment (JRE) is **REQUIRED** to run the NAM installer.
-It was previous recommended for users wishing to utilize the NAM Traffic Simulator Configuration Tool (TSCT), which has since been discontinued.
-A Windows 64-bit copy of OpenJDK 11 is included in the download (_OpenJDK11U-jre_x64_windows_hotspot_11.0.8_10.msi_).
-Other open source distributions of Java can be downloaded from [here](https://adoptopenjdk.net/).

-Users who fundamentally object to installing Java (or are unable to for other reasons) can perform a manual install, with patience.
-Details can be found [here](#manual-installation---advanced)

-With the new installer, the old NAM installation is **no longer removed automatically**, so users should manually remove any "a_Network Addon Mod Lite", "Network Addon Mod" and/or "z___NAM" folders from their Plugins directory.
-If you use the "Cleanup" option under the "Setup" tab, it is highly recommended that you select the "Backup" option upon completion, and "Delete" will in fact delete all those files, making them unrecoverable. **It is recommended that you back those folders up in a location that is not in your Plugins folder**.
-Presently, all files are now installed to the "Network Addon Mod" directory, or in the case of a NAMLite install, the "a_Network Addon Mod Lite" directory.

-The RealRailway (RRW) standard for Rail is now the **default and only option**, unless using NAMLite.
-One may choose to disable the RRW's more restrictive default slope settings by unselecting the "RRW Tunnel and Slope Parameters" box in the installer, or selecting the more moderate option.
-The original Maxis Rail specification is available in NAMLite, and may be available to larger installs via a future Legacy Plugin, downloaded separately, at a later date.
-Also note that a number of cosmetic-oriented NAM plugins, such as the El-Rail Alternate Implementation, the Bullet Train Mod, and some advanced texture options (largely deprecated) have been removed from the installer since NAM 37.
-The Alternate El-Rail and BTM will be made available separately at a later date.
-Please note that, much like Maxis Rail, these Plugins are effectively in "Legacy" status, and may not be actively maintained or supported by the NAM Team going forward, though you may choose to retrieve them from a past NAM installation's "z___NAM" folder.
-Both the original Maxis Highways (MHW) and the "Maxis Highway Override/Project Symphony" (MHO) remain available.

-The Station Locator, Updater, and Reconstruction Project (SLURP) is also no longer handled by the new installer.
-There is ongoing internal discussion about reimplementing SLURP.
-Users wishing to retain SLURPed stations should retrieve them from the "z___NAM\Mass Transit Lots\Station Overrides" folder in their existing NAM installation, where they will be found in the "Mass Transit Lots" subfolder. **Note that users running the 64-bit version of SimCity 4 on macOS may wish to refrain from retrieving SLURP stations**, as there have been some encoding issues with stations that cause that version of the game to CTD.

-The new installer also no longer performs a version check. **Please note, however, that for Windows users, Version 1.1.638 and above are still required**, as Versions 1.1.610 and 1.1.613 have notable instabilities that may have a significant negative impact on the use of this mod.
-Copies purchased from the Origin Store, the EA App, or accessed via EA Play may still not meet this requirement, and support will not be offered to users with "unofficial" copies of the game.

 ## Notice to Users Who Purchased a Digital Copy from Origin, or Use EA Play or Xbox Game Pass {#origin-ea-play-xbox-gamepass}